chiralos/onomata-src/README.md

 be compiled, restrict to arguments that easily statically resolve to constants.

-[4] Overflow or division by zero yields an undefined but valid number.
+[4] Overflow or out-of-range result yields an undefined but valid
+    number.

 [5] First arg is bits in integer, second argument is number of bits
-    to shift, positive is shift left, shift is logical (and result interpreted as signed int.
+    to shift, positive is shift left, shift is arithmetic on signed.

 [6] Top result is number of bytes parsed; if zero second is undefined.